Home / Women-Owned-Small-Business-Wosb-Registration/

-Women-Owned Small Business
+Small Business Certification

 The Small Business Administration (SBA) offers the Women-Owned Small Business (WOSB) and Economically Disadvantaged Women-Owned Small Business (EDWOSB) programs to support women entrepreneurs in gaining fair access to federal contracts.

-Women-Owned Small Business (WOSB) Program
+What is the Women-Owned Small Business (WOSB) Program?

-The WOSB Program is designed to create a level playing field for women business owners by setting aside specific federal contracts for WOSB participants.
-These contracts are in industries where women-owned businesses are historically underrepresented.
 To qualify for the program, a business must be at least 51% owned and controlled by one or more women who are U.S. citizens.
-The SBA maintains a list of eligible industries and their NAICS codes.

 Economically Disadvantaged Women-Owned Small Business (EDWOSB) Program

-The EDWOSB Program is a subset of the WOSB Program that targets women business owners who meet specific economic disadvantage criteria.
+The EDWOSB Program is a subset of the WOSB Program.
+It targets women business owners who meet specific economic financial criteria.
 These criteria include limits on personal net worth, adjusted gross income, and the fair market value of all assets.
-EDWOSBs have additional opportunities to compete for federal contracts set aside specifically for them.

-Benefits of Certification
+Benefits of WOSB Certification

 Eligibility for Exclusive Contracts